 Check out press reviews below including Charles Spencer at the Telegraph and Michael Billington at the Guardian.

-"Laurence Connor’s production has a cinematic fluency and he keeps the dramatic tension simmering throughout.
+REVIEWS ROUND-UP"Laurence Connor’s production has a cinematic fluency and he keeps the dramatic tension simmering throughout.
 For all its many merits, however, I find it easier to admire Miss Saigon than to love it."

 "So how does Boublil and Schönberg's musical stand up 25 years after its premiere?
 In this new production by Laurence Connor, it survives very well as a piece of musical storytelling and as a public spectacle.
 It's not a show one loves, in the way one does Guys and Dolls or Sweeney Todd, but I found myself watching it with a professional admiration."